Fish-Network/docusaurus-deployment/docs/fish-network/fish-network-whitepaper.md

 #### 10.2 Strategic Partnerships

 Fish Network leverages strategic partnerships to amplify its market reach and distribution into new ecosystems.
-Furthermore, we also leverage partnerships to offer platform participants access to value-additive services.
+Furthermore, we also leverage partnerships to offer platform participants access to value-add services that streamline or enhance the investment process for collaborative investing.

 **Current Infrastructure Partners:**